hico-horiuchi/ohgi/README.md

       checks      List locally defined checks and request executions request     Issues a check execution request
       clients     List and delete client(s) information
-      history     Returns the history for a client events      List and resolve current events
+      jit         Dynamically created clients, added to the client registry history     Returns the history for a client events      List and resolve current events
       resolve     Resolves an event